cypress-io/cypress-documentation/source/guides/core-concepts/interacting-with-elements.md

 - {% urlHash 'Scroll the element into view.'
 Scrolling %}
 - {% urlHash 'Ensure the element is not hidden.'
 Visibility %}
 - {% urlHash 'Ensure the element is not disabled.'
 Disability %}
+- {% urlHash 'Ensure the element is not detached.'
+Detached %}
 - {% urlHash 'Ensure the element is not readonly.'
 Readonly %}
 - {% urlHash 'Ensure the element is not animating.'
 Animations %}
 - {% urlHash 'Ensure the element is not covered.'
 Covering %}